Tracing

 Setting Multiple Attributes

-Use tracer.set_attributes() to set multiple attributes at once:
+Use Tracer.set_attributes() to set multiple attributes at once:

 multiple_attributes.py

-from judgeval import Judgeval
+from judgeval import Tracer

 def process_order(order_id: str, customer_id: str, total: float):